-Of course sometimes that isn’t necessary as they have a holiday or a weekend away at some point and we use those as breaks.
-I have had people who have been struggling to drop any weight for say 3 weeks or so, who I have then put on diet break for a week.
+Of course sometimes that isn’t necessary as they have a holiday or a weekend away at some point and we use smaller frequent breaks instead of weeks at maintenance.
+I have had people who have been struggling to drop any weight for say 3 weeks or so who I have put on diet break for a week.
 They then come back on the same intake as before yet start to drop weight they couldn’t before, often with less cardio.
 It may seem like magic, but it isn’t, the body cannot break the rules of physics.
-The break will have increased all the factors that down regulated enough to allow them to significantly increase their total energy expenditure, thus creating a calorie deficit that wasn’t there before.
+The break will have increased all the factors that downregulated enough to allow them to significantly increase their total energy expenditure, thus creating a calorie deficit that wasn’t there before.

 As you can see with the two graphs below, overall the trend has been for calories and weight to come down.
 However, there have been periods of higher intake, and periods where weight has pretty much stalled.
 An example where you can see this is in late April and early July, calories came up to around 2300kcal, which is maintenance for this individual, yet weight loss continued to come down after both events.

 When I have clients who maintain for a week I always congratulate them as much as if they dropped a tonne of weight.
 Plus weight loss isn’t always linear in the short term, you might have one week where your weight even goes up a little but within the next two weeks it may well drop to an all-time low.
 Just keep that long term goal in mind, and don’t stress, it isn’t worth it and it isn’t productive.
 Only because the weight isn’t coming down doesn’t mean we’re not burning fat.
 It can easily be masked by short term fluctuations such as increased gut content, water retention, sodium intake or a combination of all of them.